bonsai-org/backend/README.md

-# Skeleton for a basic TypeScript Node Application
+# Skeleton for a basic TypeScript Node Application with no Dependencies